-8 Tips for Getting Started Successfully with Your New Team
+7 Tips for Getting Started Successfully With Your New Team

-Spend time with your manager reviewing her view of the expectations for and needs from your team.
+Spend time with your manager reviewing your team's needs and expectations.
 Ask:

 - How does this team fit with the firm’s overall strategy and key goals?

-- How is the team’s performance evaluated?
-(And what do the recent measures/evaluations say about how the team has performed? )
+- How is the team’s performance evaluated, and what do recent measures/evaluations say about how the team has performed?

 - Where are the strengths of the group?